Tofira/CustomFontTextView-Sample/README.md

 # CustomFontTextView-Sample
 Sample project for supporting custom fonts in Android applications.

-It uses font cache and allows for settings fonts directly from the XML.
+It uses font cache and allows for setting fonts directly from the XML.

 Based on the following great Tutorial -